 Belgium is a very odd, quirky, ‘off-the-wall’ country.
 The whole place has the feel of several completely disparate concepts stuck together with supermarket own-brand duct tape; it all fits together but I’m not entirely sure how.
 This is, after all, a country which holds the record for the longest period of time without a functioning government (541 days in the early 2010s, over twice as long as the previous holder, Iraq), primarily due to disagreements over language rights for a small area around Brussels.

-There are two main areas in Belgium – Flanders in the North, which is Dutch (Flemish)-speaking, and Wallonia in the South which is French-Speaking.
+There are two main areas in Belgium – Flanders in the North (including towns like Bruges, Antwerp, and Ghent), which is Dutch (Flemish)-speaking, and Wallonia in the South which is French-Speaking (towns like Liege, Charleroi, and Namur).
 Brussels is in the middle, technically both (but majority French) despite being entirely surrounded by Flanders.
 Officially the country is ‘trilingual’ in that it has three main official languages (Dutch, French, and German, though the small number of German speakers in the East always get a bit left out of these discussions); that doesn’t mean everyone can speak three languages, only that they *could*.
 In practice, most people in Flanders speak two (Dutch and, er, English), whilst those in Wallonia speak pretty much only French.

 Let’s break up this monotonous historical context text with beer; I’m not quite sure which of the many beers I had this was, only that it probably wasn’t Westvleteren 12.